CSCfi/csc-user-guide/docs/support/tutorials/ml-data.md

 # Data storage for machine learning

+This guide explains how to store your data efficiently for machine learning applications on CSC's supercomputers.
+It is part of our [Machine learning guide](ml-guide.md).

 ## Where to store data?

 Puhti and Mahti have three types of shared disk areas: **home**, **projappl**